 As MWC 2018 event is gearing up towards next month, Xiaomi-the rising tech giant is set to launch two popular Android devices, the Redmi Note 5 and MI 6X at the event.
 Xiaomi hopes this product offering captivates Android enthusiasts leaving a clear-cut message to Apple to match level playing field in its recent effort to capture the US market.

-There are a couple of leaked images and rumored details of both devices which show that Xiaomi is incorporating the bezel-less trend of this year.
-The speculation suggests that both the device will feature a 5.99-inch Full HD+ display with an 18:9 aspect ratio.These two new models are rumored to run Android-based MIUI 9 with facial recognition software and rear-mounted fingerprint sensors.
+There are a couple of leaked images and rumored details of both devices.
+They show that Xiaomi is incorporating the bezel-less trend of this year.
+The speculation suggests that both the device will feature a 5.99-inch Full HD+ display with an 18:9 aspect ratio.These two new models are rumored to run Android-based MIUI 9.
+They also will incorporate facial recognition software and rear-mounted fingerprint sensors.

 The leaked images of Xiaomi MI 6X in Weibo and Slashleaks showcases an iPhone X like design in a black and gold variant.The leaks suggested that Xiaomi MI 6X will sport dual camera setup, in a vertical alignment.
 This successor of the Mi 5X will be likely to be powered by Xiaomi’s own chipset Surge S2, an octa-core based processor.
 It will be integrated with a Mali G71 MP8 graphics processor, LPDDR4 RAM, and UFS 2.1 storage.
 The specs seem quite promising for a lag-free performance.
 But we still are a bit skeptical about the processor which is still not the highlighting component of Xiaomi.